Tani Vili

-Tani Vili (born 31 October 2000) is a French rugby union player, who plays for Bordeaux Bègles.
+Tani Vili (born 31 October 2000) is a French rugby union player, who plays for Vannes.
 His usual playing position is centre.
 He was born in France to parents from Wallis and Futuna and New Caledonia.

 Biography

 Tani Vili was called by Fabien Galthié to the French national team for the first time in June 2021, for the summer tour of Australia.